 The Cajun believed that the werewolves (loup-garous) were terrified of these small animals, so it was perfect protection!

 Finally, for the ancient Christians, it was originally a symbol of the Holy Trinity, because of its three metamorphosis stages.
 As time passed, it was believed that they were familiar with witches, therefore pure malignant.

 Meaning of Frogs in Witchcraft

 Frogs have been contemplated as an indispensable object of witchcraft.

 They were used for the preparation of potions and were seen as a companion of witches.

 Since the time of Zarathustra, who lived around 600 BC, toads were associated with multiple manifestations of evil.
 In the Middle Ages, it was thought that toads were evil.
 The people believed that witches could turn into toads.

 They were the fellows to the witches at the house of demons, who asked to be served by them.
 The witches presumably used toads, for poisoning or crippling their enemies.
 In many magic potions, they are an important ingredient.

-According to a legend, witches were beheading them, stripping their skin and combined with other strange ingredients lacing them on a plate.
+According to a legend, witches were beheading them, stripping their skin, and combining with other strange ingredients lacing them on a plate.

 An ointment that is produced with the saliva of the toad, was the potion that made the witches invisible.